 You should get the Ready prompt, followed by a series of ten As (CHR\$(65) is A).
-Change the 65 to 64+I, and you'll get the first ten characters of the alphabet.
-Change the 10s to smaller numbers, and you'll get fewer letters. www.Commodore.ca

-Dynamic keyboard's real magic comes when your program prints an executable statement on the screen, then makes the Ready prompt appear on the line above it.
+Change the 65 to 64 + I, and you'll get the first ten characters of the alphabet.
+Change the 10s to smaller numbers, and you'll get fewer letters.
+WWW.COMMODORE.Ca May Not Reprint Wilhout Remission Dynamic keyboard's real magic comes when your program prints an executable statement on the screen, then makes the Ready prompt appear on the line above it.
 If the buffer holds a 13, it's just like putting the cursor on that statement and hitting the return key; your computer will do whatever the statement tells it to.